January 24, 2026

 Nationality:

-The Civil Judge recruitment process begins with the notification of vacancies.
-It means that the respective State announces the number of vacancies through its Public Service Commission website, which you must track down to apply.
+The Civil Judge recruitment process begins only after the notification is announced.
+This means that the respective state announces the number of vacancies through its Public Service Commission/ High Court website.

-Once you generate login credentials after registration, you can begin the application process.
-It includes providing your full details and attaching your documents to it.
-When you finish these things, you can complete your submission after paying the fees.
+After registering, you can begin the application process by generating login credentials.
+This includes providing your full details and attaching your documents.
+After you finish these things, you can complete your submission after paying the fees.

-Once your application gets verified, you become eligible for the Preliminary examination.
-This is the first stage of the screening process, and the one who clears this stage can move to the next stage.
+Once your application is verified, you will be eligible for the preliminary examination.
+This is the first stage of the selection process, and only those who clear it can proceed to the next.

-All candidates like you who qualify for the Prelims become eligible for the Main Examination.
-This round has subjective questions and focuses on analyzing the in-depth understanding of candidates regarding law and legislation.
+All candidates who qualify for the Prelims are eligible to appear in the Main Examination.
+This round includes subjective questions and focuses on analysing candidates' in-depth understanding of law and legislation.

-The Interview round is designed to evaluate the candidates' personalities who have cleared the Mains; the score of Mains and the interview will be considered the benchmark cut-off for recruitment.
+The interview round is designed to evaluate the personalities of candidates who have cleared the Mains; the Mains score and the interview will be considered the benchmark cut-off for recruitment.

-The final selection is made by adding the weightage of Mains and Interview.
-The Merit list doesn’t include the Prelims score.
+The final selection is made by adding the weightage of the Mains and Interview.
+The Merit list doesn’t include the preliminary score.

 Notes: The required documents include your Academic Certificates (10th, 12th, LLB/LLM), Caste Certificate, Residential/Domicile, and Bar Council registration certificate.

 This is the initial step you will encounter.
-The initial screening test is regarded as an examination of eligibility.
+The initial screening test is considered an eligibility examination.

 Learn Here - How to Prepare GK for Judiciary Exam?

-The Mains are considered one of the core selection examinations as it holds weightage in the final round.
+The Mains are considered one of the core selection examinations as they hold weightage in the final round.

-The core idea of Main’s examination is to understand the idea and understanding you have as a lawyer about different laws and their implementation process.
-It also has 15 MCQs from current affairs and other general legal topics.
+The core idea of Main’s examination is to understand the concept and understanding you have as a lawyer about different laws and their implementation process.
+It also has questions about current affairs and other general legal topics.

-Some of the common topics covered in the Mains Answer Writing for Judiciary Examination are:
+Know about: Mains Answer Writing for Judiciary Examination

-The interview round is the final stage of putting the candidate's intelligence, understanding, and cohesive quality in check.
+The interview round is the final stage of evaluating the candidate's intelligence, understanding, and cohesiveness.
 The interviewers focus on selecting an aspirant with both intellectual and social understanding.
-The questions will be asked from a personal and professional domain.
+Questions will be asked from both personal and professional domains.

 For example: